AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/import-charts-other-user.md

 ---
-title: Importing charts from another user
+title: Import charts from another user
-zendesk_id: 360016506652
+description: Learn how to edit a chart that another user owns, or create something similar.
 ---
+# Import chart from another user

 You may want to edit a chart that another user owns, or create something similar.
 For this, we have made it easy to import a chart that another user currently owns and save it in your own dashboard.